“Let’s nae talk about Tim now.” Carrie’s father put the Land Rover to a firm halt in the small yard with gray and white pebble stones.

 “It will probably be Michael,” Carrie said.
 “He’ll tell you it isn’t your size.
 Emma may wonder about the Metallica logo on the back, though.”

 “Aye, well, I still think I should put it away,” her father said.
 “I would nae know what to tell them, anyway.”

 Carrie breathed deeply.
 “Tell them the truth.
 I should have done that already, but I thought it was best to focus on this … reunion.”

 “I reckon we both did, Caroline.”

 Carrie worked to get her coat off, suddenly feeling how tired she was from the journey.
 “You know, Michael will tell you that Reunion is a French island in the Indian Ocean.
 He knows pretty much all the islands in the world.
 Right now it’s the ones starting with ‘R’ that he is most interested in, though.”

 Her father helped her with the coat.
-“My grandson seems to be good at remembering the right things, then.
-That’s nae bad start.”
+“My grandson seems to be good at focusing on the right things, then.
+That’s nae a bad start.”